Recipe #1, geom_medians() and geom_means()

 geom_means(size = 8, color = "red") # new function!

-In this exercise, we’ll demonstrate how to add a point at the medians x and y by defining the new extension function geom_medians().
+In this exercise, we’ll demonstrate how to define the new extension function geom_medians() to add a point at the medians x and y.
 Then you’ll be prompted to define geom_means() based on what you’ve learned.

 Step 00: Loading packages and prepping data